 - Hollander, Dore.
 (2000).
 Most Abortion Patients View Their Experience Favorably, But Medical Abortion Gets a Higher Rating than Surgical.
 Family Planning Perspectives, 32(5), 264.

-Among the over 13,000 women who completed a mifepristone regimen in a 2015 study, over 97% reported it effective.
-The rates of mifepristone effectiveness remained over 95% at all days of gestation with rates of infection requiring hospitalization and rates of transfusion reaching 0.01 and 0.03%, respectively.
+Fact #3: Among the over 13,000 women who completed a mifepristone regimen in a 2015 study, over 97% reported it effective.
+The rates of mifepristone effectiveness remained over 95% throughout the 63 days with rates of infection requiring hospitalization and rates of transfusion reaching 0.01 and 0.03%, respectively.

 - Gatter, M., et al. (2015) Efficacy and safety of medical abortion using mifepristone and buccal misoprostol through 63 days.
 Contraception.
 91(4), 269-73.